 By supporting teachers, medical professionals, clergy and others who want to reclaim their hearts, we bring new life to them, their work, and the people they serve.

 – Parker J. Palmer

 Our mission is to create a more just, compassionate and healthy world by nurturing personal and professional integrity and the courage to act on it.

-The Center for Courage & Renewal and its network of more than 200 Courage & Renewal Facilitators across the United States, Canada and Australia offer online resources and in-person retreats and programs.
+The Center for Courage & Renewal and its network of more than 200 Courage & Renewal Facilitators across North America and the globe offer online resources, in-person retreats and professional development programs.

 See stories of lives transformed through the Courage & Renewal experience.

 History: In 1994, Parker J. Palmer with Rick and Marcy Jackson founded the Center for Courage & Renewal (the “Center”), formerly known as the Center for Teacher Formation, a program within the Fetzer Institute.
 Courage to Teach® was the premier program helping teachers connect soul with role, rekindling their passion for educating the whole student.

 As the Center’s Circle of Trust® approach became more popular within the teaching profession as well as other social sectors, the Center for Courage & Renewal was established as an independent nonprofit in 2003.
 Programs are now offered to leaders in health care, ministry, business and community settings, as well as to everyone yearning to become more authentic and self-aware in their life's work.